Welcome

 Diplomatic relations between Germany and South Sudan were established on 9 July 2011, the day on which South Sudan became an independent state.

-Development cooperation focuses on projects that help groups who are particularly in need, above all women and children, internally displaced persons, refugees and returnees from the Sudan and Ethiopia, as well as host communities.
+Development cooperation, which is currently not implemented directly with the South Sudanese Government, focuses on projects aimed at improving conditions for groups who are particularly in need, above all women and children, internally displaced persons, refugees and host communities.
 German transitional development assistance has the aim of improving food security and governance.
 At the same time, structures that support the long-term development of the country are being created, above all in the fields of rural development, water supply and sanitation.
 Local administrative structures are also being strengthened.

-In the sphere of culture and education, the German Embassy in Juba supports a small but active scene involving filmmakers (and the Juba Film Festival), musicians and dance groups.
-The Goethe-Institut promotes cultural projects in South Sudan from its base in Ethiopia.
+In the sphere of culture and education, the German Embassy in Juba supports a small but active scene involving filmmakers (e.g. the Juba Film Festival), musicians and dance groups.
+The Goethe-Institut also promotes cultural projects in South Sudan from its base in Ethiopia.